Txy822/Txy822/README.md

 - 👋 Hi, I’m @Tesfahun
-- 👀 I’m interested in Software Development, Software Engineering, Artificial Intelligent and Robotics focus areas.Especially low and high level system programming and design.
+- 👀 I’m interested in Software Development, Software Engineering
 - 🌱 I studied MEng in Computer Science and Software Engineering at the University of Birmingham
 - 💞️ I work and like to work as Software Developer
 - 📫 How to reach me? by y.w.tesfahun@gmail.com